Temmyctrl/lita_Project_Assignment/README.md

 performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.
 ### Data Analysis
+---
-the following process where used to analyse the data
+The following process where used to analyse the data
 - Excel
 - Sql
 - Power Bi

 ### Excel
 ---
-The Data was cleaned and anal
+The Data was cleaned and analysed to enhance to the data to give a detailed information on the data. what i did was to find the totalsales data regarding each product (shirt, shoes, jacket, Gloves and Hat) we analysed the product using the pivot tables and also included a chart for each tables.

 Instructions: